 How to Survive Your First Week at College

 So now you're on your own.
-Mom and dad have left you to fend for yourself, and the only thing you know is where the closest McDonald's is located.
+Mom and dad left you to fend for yourself, and the only thing you know is where the closest McDonald's is located.
 How are you ever going to survive?

 Don't worry!
 Below are a few things all college freshman should know in order to survive their first week living on their own:

 - Know where your campus resources are located.
-This includes the security office, the bookstore, the health clinic, the psychology clinic, the library, the cafeteria or student union hall, your dorm hall, the room of your Resident Advisor (RA), and any other features your school offers.
+This includes the security office, the bookstore, the health clinic, the psychology clinic, the library, the gym, the cafeteria or student union hall, your dorm hall, the room of your Resident Advisor (RA), and any other features your school offers.
 You will most likely need one or all of these services some day, so make sure you know exactly what your school offers and where to find it.

 - Plan your schedule accordingly.
 When I say "plan accordingly," I mean don't schedule classes so early in the morning that you won't wake up for them, or schedule all your classes back-to-back so you don't have any breaks during the day.
 You know how early you like to wake up, so make sure your class times reflect that.
 Also, everyone needs a break during the day, and the few minutes most schools give between classes might not be enough, so give yourself extra breaks if you can.

 - Get your books as early as possible.
-Usually, once you have your schedule and you are content with it, you can head on over to the campus bookstore to get your books.
+Once you have your schedule and you are content with it, you can head on over to the campus bookstore to get your books.
 Do this as early as possible so you can buy the used books, as many times bookstores will run out of these first, leaving you with the newer, more expensive books.
 If you choose to purchase your textbooks from an online store or somewhere else, it's still a good idea to go over to your campus bookstore with your schedule so you can find out exactly what books you will be needing.

 - Meet new people, especially other freshman.
 By meeting new people, you might learn things that the faculty failed to cover.
 You will also have good study partners for when your classes start to get challenging.
 Also, if you happen to meet some locals, be sure to ask them about all the off-campus hotspots.